apache/cordova-coho/docs/plugins-release-process.md

 ### Publish Release Candidate to `dist/dev`

+**Attention**: The following steps need [SVN](https://subversion.apache.org/packages.html#windows) installed and [unfortunately don't give an error if it is not, failing silently](https://issues.apache.org/jira/browse/CB-8006).
+You also need do [have a secret key set up](setting-up-gpg.md) for signing the release.

 Ensure you have the svn repos checked out:

     coho repo-clone -r dist -r dist/dev